-State Representative Steve Johnsonis the true conservative in this race.
+State Representative Steve Johnson is a true conservative.
 Here are his stances on the following issues:

 The Declaration of Independence declares “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 The first right that they mentioned was our right to life.
 This is our most basic and fundamental right.
 Unfortunately there is an entire class of citizens that are being denied this right: unborn children.
 Abortion is a direct violation of this fundamental right and is unconstitutional.
 As a State Representative I will fight to protect the lives of the unborn by ensuring that no taxpayer money goes to organizations that perform abortions.
 Also I will support a Life at Conception Bill that declares that all human life begins at conception ensuring the rights of the unborn under the 14th Amendment which states “nor shall any State deprive any person of life, liberty, or property, without due process of law”.

 Education is an issue of tremendous importance.
 In order for our country to remain the strongest and greatest country in the world, it is important that we properly educate the next generation so that they can compete on the global stage.
 It is my firm belief that no one cares more about a child’s education than that child’s parents.
 With that in mind we should strive to put parents in charge of making decisions regarding their child’s education instead of letting government bureaucrats dictate what they believe is best for a child’s education.
 That is why I am a strong supporter of educational freedom.
 Parents should be able to decide what school their child goes to, whether that school is a local public school, a public school in another district, private school, charter school, or home school.

 The federal government has overstepped its authority with regards to education.
 There is no constitutional basis for the federal government to be involved in education and as such I will oppose any effort by the federal government, such as common core, to expand the role that they play within the education system.